dotwired/Inferno/03_Admin_Panel/00_Configuration.md

 That way, people can change permanently all the settings provided by the theme (which will actually take effect instantly but only single visitors) and though not affect the site itself.

+## Advanced mode

+The admin canvas provides an advanced functionality.
+That is, if you mark single option arrays as advanced (by additionally passing `'advanced' => true` to them), these settings will be hidden by default, which can enhance the clarity.
+There is a button which will enable the advanced options and make them visible.

 ## Config file